RetroGameNight/rgn-ui/README.md

 ```
 ## License

-The hardware design and source code for this project is available under the MIT License.
+The software design and source code for this project is available under the MIT License.
 See the file LICENSE in this distribution for license terms.